Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 • The Crown said it was clearly ideologically driven, saying Tarrant was a dangerous narcissist who warranted a life without parole.

-On March 15 2019 the 29-year-old Australian stormed two Christchurch mosques during Friday prayer and opened fire on men, women and children worshipping.
+On March 15, 2019, the 29-year-old Australian stormed two Christchurch mosques during Friday prayers and opened fire on men, women and children worshipping.

 As a result of his attack 51 people died and 40 were wounded.

-He initially pleaded not guilty to his offending but later changed his mind and admitted 51 charges of murder, 40 counts of attempted murder and one of engaging in a terrorist act laid under the Terrorism Suppression Act 2002.
+He initially pleaded not guilty to his offending but later changed his mind and admitted 51 charges of murder, 40 counts of attempted murder, and one of engaging in a terrorist act, laid under the Terrorism Suppression Act 2002.

 Sentencing for the mass murderer started on Monday in the High Court at Christchurch before Justice Cameron Mander.